AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 Option 1 - Deploy a container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are familiar with Docker, you'll appreciate that it makes life a little simpler for us.
-While configuring your instance, you can check **Deploy a container to this VM instance** and copy in the URL of the latest docker image available from the `multi-user container registry <https://gitlab.com/slumber/multi-user/container_registry/1174180>`_ to the *Container image* field.
+While configuring your instance, you can check **Deploy a container to this VM instance** and copy in the URL of the latest docker image available from the `multi-user container registry <https://gitlab.com/slumber/multi-user/container_registry/1174180>`_ to the *Container image* field, or use the tag :latest

 .. figure:: img/hosting_guide_gcloud_8b.jpg
     :align: center